Sirderyl/IoT-data-stream-simulation/README.md

 As a result, two new images are created on the Cloud layer in the output directory - `Averages_over_time` and `prediction`.
 The former shows a graph of daily averages of weather PM2.5 data collected from the sensors and the latter shows the prediction output from the model.

 ![Averages over time](./assets/Averages_over_time.png)
-*Averaged weather data collected from the sensors*
+*Image 4: Averaged weather data collected from the sensors*

 ![Predictions](./assets/prediction.png)
-*Predictions made by the trained model*
+*Image 5: Predictions made by the trained model*